Mayyazhippuzhayude Theerangalil

 Mayyazhippuzhayude Theerangalil (On the Banks of the Mayyazhi) is a Malayalam-language novel by M. Mukundan.
 The novel vividly and mystically describes the historic political and social background of the former French colony of Mahe (Mayyazhi).
-The novel was translated into Tamil, English and French (with these three versions also winning several awards).
+The novel was translated into Tamil, English,Hindi and French (with these three versions also winning several awards).

 Historic background

 The novel is based on the lives of a few families in the enclave of Mahe.
 The new generation in Mahe wanted to merge the French enclave with India.
 The older people were loyal to the French rulers and believed in continuing colonial rule.
 Two people, Kanaran and Dasan, lead the fight against the French.
 The novel includes finer details about the colonial nature of French rule in Mahe.
 The streets of Mahe with French names revoke an old, historic charm.
 There is a Christian church and many Hindu temples mentioned in the story.
 It also describes the first revolution in which the activists removed the national flag from one of the government offices.
 This revolution was certainly a failure as the French navy came, and the activists fled across the Mahe Bridge.
 However, the second and final revolution was successful, and the French rulers escaped by ship.